oroinc/documentation/backend/dashboards/index.rst

 :title: Dashboards Management in the Oro Applications Backend

 .. meta::
-   :description: Dashboards and widgets management guide for the OroCommerce, OroCRM, OroPlatform backend developers
+   :description: Dashboards and widgets management guide for the Oro application backend developers

 .. _dev-dashboards: